 How to create your own tags, and what the predefined tags are about will be explained in the article on host tags.

 If you wish to create a new rule that defines a parameter for one or more hosts, there are several ways to this end.
 The direct way is via the corresponding group in the setup menu, in this case Setup > Hosts > Host monitoring rules:

-In the following view, all rule sets relevant for host monitoring are displayed. rule sets are displayed.
-The numbers behind the names of these rule sets show the number of rules already defined:
+In the following view, all rule sets relevant for host monitoring are displayed.
+The numbers following the names of these rule sets show the number of rules that have already been defined:

 There you will find not only all the rule sets that affect the host, but also the parameter currently effective for this host.
-In the example of Host check command no rule applies for the shown host and it is therefore is set to the default PING (active check with ICMP echo request):
+In the example of Host check command no rule applies for the shown host, and it is therefore set to the Smart PING (only with Checkmk Micro Core) default value of the Enterprise Editions.
+In the Raw Edition the default value is PING (active check with ICMP echo request).